BlitzenPrancer/Golang-Command-Line-Application/README.md

 # Golang-Command-Line-Application
 Simple CLI app written in go
+This command line application deals with youtube videos.
+This application lists and updates videos.